 The teaching of mathematics at the K-12 level is a high-demand field and the need is expected to grow in the future.
-The place to go for explicit career information is the National Council of Teachers of Mathematics homepage.
+For explicit career information, visit the National Council of Teachers of Mathematics homepage.

 Actuarial science takes mathematics and statistics and applies them to finance and insurance.
 Actuarial science includes a number of interrelating disciplines, including probability and statistics, finance, and economics.
-Check out http://www.beanactuary.org/.
+Check out the Be an Actuary website for more information.

 Mathematical biology or biomathematics is an interdisciplinary field of study.
 It models natural and biological processes using mathematical techniques and tools.
 Results have been applied to areas such as cellular neurobiology, epidemic modeling, and population genetics.

 Cryptography is the practice and study of hiding information.
 Cryptography is considered to be a branch of both mathematics and computer science.
 Not just for spies anymore, cryptography applications include the security of ATM cards and computer passwords.

 Data scientists leverage data from business, health, government, and other applications to make decisions, often working closely with business and financial analysts, physicians, and economists as part of a team to improve outcomes in their given areas.
 Visit Discover Data Science to learn more.